Apples and dogs : Going apple picking

 tee shirt vert pour chien

 You should however never give a full apple to a dog.
 Its seeds contain cyanide, which is toxic to dogs.
-In small doses, a tummy ache can be the only unfortunate consequence, but in bigger doses, or with frequent intakes, it can cause serious harm that might justify a visit to the veterinary office.
+In small doses, a tummy ache can be the only unfortunate consequence, but in bigger doses, or with frequent intakes, it can cause serious harm that might justify a visit to the vet’s office.

 Here are some tasty apple snacks that you can give your dog (or that you can enjoy yourself!):